nrwl/nx/docs/generated/packages/react-native/documents/overview.md

 For existing Nx workspaces, install the `@nx/react-native` package to add React Native capabilities to it.

+{% callout type="note" title="Keep Nx Package Versions In Sync" %}
+Make sure to install the `@nx/react-native` version that matches the version of `nx` in your repository.
+If the version numbers get out of sync, you can encounter some difficult to debug errors.
+You can [fix Nx version mismatches with this recipe](/recipes/tips-n-tricks/keep-nx-versions-in-sync).
+{% /callout %}

 {% tabs %}
 {%tab label="npm"%}